microlinkhq/unavatar/public/README.md

 e.g., https://unavatar.io/github/37t?fallback=https://avatars.githubusercontent.com/u/66378906?v=4

-or even as base64 encoded image.
+or even a base64 encoded image.
 This allows you to return a transparent, base64 encoded 1x1 pixel GIF, which can be useful when you want to use your own background colour or image as a fallback.

 e.g., https://unavatar.io/github/37t?fallback=data:image/gif;base64,R0lGODlhAQABAIAAAP///wAAACH5BAEAAAAALAAAAAABAAEAAAICRAEAOw==